mach-composer/mach-composer-cli/docs/src/howto/components/create-component.md

 !!! info "Serverless framework in your MACH deployment"
-    Although we do encourage the usage of the serverless framework for development and packaging, we don't recommend using it for the actual MACH deployment itself.<br>
+    Although we do encourage the usage of the serverless framework for development and packaging, we don't recommend using it for the actual MACH Composer deployment itself.<br>
     More info about this in the [MACH configuration deployment notes](../../topics/deployment/config/components.md#serverless-framework).

 ## Further reading